Centre for European and Comparative Legal Studies

 - Lecturer – Public International Law

 - Lecturer – International Criminal Law (2013-2015)

 Miriam holds a PhD from Copenhagen University, a Master of Laws (International Law) and a Graduate Diploma in Legal Practice from the Australian National University, and a Bachelor of Laws and Bachelor of Arts (Politics) (First Class Honours) from Monash University.
-She is admitted to practice as an Australian Legal Practitioner in the Supreme Court of the Australian Capital Territory.
+She was admitted to practice as an Australian Legal Practitioner in the Supreme Court of the Australian Capital Territory.